anbturki/dasjs/README.md

 # server.js
 const express = require('express')
 const app = express()

+// the first paramter is express() instance
+/*
+* the second parameter is application root path where the controllers directory is located.
+* the controllers directory will be automatically created if it does not exists.
+* you can change the controllers directory name by passing the new name in the third parameter.
+*/
 const router = require('dasjs').Router(app, __dirname)
-// the second paramter is for where the controllers directory is located

 router.get('/user', 'UserController@index')
 router.post('/user', 'UserController@create')